rrovetto/Space-Domain-Ontology/README.md

 Ontology creator: Robert J. Rovetto, Univ.Maryland Alum (2007), SUNY Alum (2011)
 Email: rrovetto@terpalum.umd.edu, ontologos@yahoo.com

+## Warranty
+No warranty.
+Presented "AS IS".
+Author and copyright holder is not liable.
+All content, work and products are subject to revision.
+No claims to completeness.

-## Rights
+## Copyright
-© 2011-2020, Robert John Rovetto.
-All rights reserved.
+©2011-2021, Robert John Rovetto.
+All right reserved.
-Not authorized for commercial use.
-Attribution required.
+Not authorized for commercial use unless explicitly negotiated with the author.
+Citation/attribution required.